Data Assimilation Networks: Introduction

-In Data assimilation (DA, \cite{Asch2016}), the time dependent state of a system is estimated using two models that are \textit{observation model}, which relates the state to physical observations, and the \textit{dynamical model}, that is used to propagate the state along the time dimension.
-If DA was originally developed in the area of Numerical Weather Prediction \cite{Talagrand1987}, it is now used in many areas such as Neutronics \cite{Poncot2008} or Oceanography \cite{Weaver2002}, to name only a few.
+In Data Assimilation (DA), the time dependent state of a system is estimated using two models that are the \textit{observational model}, which relates the state to physical observations, and the \textit{dynamical model}, that is used to propagate the state along the time dimension~\cite{Asch2016}.
+These models can be written as a Hidden Markov Model (HMM).

-Both observational and dynamical models are described using random variables that account for observation and model errors.
-Hence DA algorithms are grounded on a Bayesian approach in which prior information is combined with the above statistical models to obtain the probability density of the system state, conditioned to past observations.
-The estimation is done in two steps: \textit{the analysis} of an incoming observation at a given time step $t$, and \textit{the propagation} to the next time step $t+1$.
+Observational and dynamical models are described using random variables that account for observation and state errors.
+Hence DA algorithms are grounded on a Bayesian approach in which observation realizations are combined with the above statistical models to obtain state predictive and posterior density sequences.
+This estimation is done in two recursive steps: the \textit{analysis} updates a predictive density into a posterior one with an incoming observation; and the \textit{propagation} updates a posterior density into a the next cycle predictive (or prior) density.

-Data assimilation algorithms use additional assumptions to obtain closed expressions for the probability densities so that they can be handled by computers.
-Historically in the linear \textit{Kalman filter} (KF, \cite{Kalman1960}) approach, statistical models are supposed to be Gaussian and operators linear.
-Hence, the propagation and analysis steps consist in updating \textit{mean and covariance matrix} of the involved densities.
-In the \textit{Ensemble Kalman Filter} (EnKF, \cite{Evensen2009}) approach, these densities are represented by a (hopefully small) \textit{set of sampling vectors}, and formula are available for the analysis and the propagation steps as well.
+DA methods use additional assumptions or approximations to obtain closed expressions for the densities so that they can be handled by computers.
+Historically in the \textit{Kalman filter} (KF) approach, statistical models are assumed to be Gaussian and the physical dynamics are assumed to be linear~\cite{Kalman1960}.
+Hence, the propagation and analysis steps consist in updating \textit{mean and covariance matrix} of Gaussian densities.
+A correct estimation of the \textit{covariance matrices} is crucial since they determine to what extent the predictive density will be corrected to match observations.
+In the \textit{Ensemble Kalman Filter} (EnKF) approach, the covariance matrices are represented by a \textit{set of sampling vectors} to reduce the computational cost of the filter~\cite{Evensen2009}.
+When EnKF is used with a small number of ensembles, the covariance matrix estimation becomes low-rank.
+This causes some spurious correlations in the covariance matrix which are filtered by using regularization techniques such as localization and inflation~\cite{Hamilletal01, HoutekamerMitchell01, Asch2016}.
+EnKF can be used for nonlinear dynamics, however due to the truncation of the statistics up to the second order, in the limit of large ensembles the EnKF filter solution differs from the solution of the Bayesian filter~\cite{Gland11}, except for linear dynamics and Gaussian statistics.
+Hence, when using these methods for non-linear and non-Gaussian setting there are still open questions in achieving an optimal prediction error in the Bayesian setting.